DIY Affirmation Cards – Got Goals? Take Them With You!

 - Something like this or better is now manifesting in my life for the greater good of all.

 The concept is very much like that of the goal board…it’s just a more streamlined, portable approach.
-Here are a few of mine!
-(On the refrigerator, where I can see them every day.)
+Just post them where you can see them every day.)
+I even hung mine up with this cute clothespin light string just for fun.

 You can take these cards with you anywhere; keep one in your wallet to remind yourself every now and then, stick a few on the fridge, place them in a cardholder by your desk, whatever floats your boat 🙂